Penarth: Landmarks and attractions

 The town has mounted the two-week-long Penarth Holiday Festival each July since 1966 that features special events and celebrations all over the town.
 These have included pop concerts, yacht regattas and power boat races, donkey derbies, parades, fairs and fetes in the parks, tea dances, stage shows, art exhibitions and spectacular firework displays.
 In 1970 the festival was closed with an air display by the Red Arrows above the clifftops and sea front.

-Urban parks
+Alexandra Gardens, Windsor Gardens and the Italian Gardens

-Alexandra Gardens is the town's main Victorian park, opened in 1902, with flowerbeds, glades, an ornamental fishpond, bandstand and the town's Cenotaph memorial to the fallen of two world wars.
-The park leads from the town down to the seafront, almost connecting up with the Windsor Gardens Park that runs above and parallel to the esplanade.
-On the seafront itself is the Victorian Italian Garden that displays many unusual palm trees and exotic plants.
+The town has three registered Victorian era urban parks.
+Alexandra Gardens opened in 1902, with flowerbeds, glades, an ornamental fishpond, bandstand and the town's Cenotaph memorial to the fallen of two world wars.
+The park leads from the town down to the seafront, almost connecting up with the Windsor Gardens that runs above and parallel to the esplanade.
+On the seafront itself is the Italian Garden that displays many unusual palm trees and exotic plants.
 All three parks are included on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales, Alexandra Gardens at Grade II*, and Windsor Gardens and the Italian Gardens at Grade II.